thosgood/this-weeks-finds/markdown/51-100/week077.md

 to G naturally isomorphic to the set of functions from S to the underlying set of G?

-Well, say we have a homomorphism f: LS → G. Since LS is a free group, we know f if we know what it does to each element of S... and it can do whatever it wants to these elements!
-So we can think of it as just a function from S to the underlying set of G. In other words, we can think of it as a function f': S → RG.
-Conversely, any function f': S → RG gives us a homomorphism f: LS → G.
+Well, say we have a homomorphism f: LS \to G. Since LS is a free group, we know f if we know what it does to each element of S... and it can do whatever it wants to these elements!
+So we can think of it as just a function from S to the underlying set of G. In other words, we can think of it as a function f': S \to RG.
+Conversely, any function f': S \to RG gives us a homomorphism f: LS \to G.

 So this is the idea.
 Say we have an object c of C and an object d of D.
 Then: